artsy/artsy.github.io/_posts/2023-03-07-nextjs-at-artsy-retrospective.markdown

 was very, very close to being the silver bullet for web applications that we've all been looking for.
-Even though the `pages` router has its flaws, it showed us that it's possible to get something out the door very quickly with little prior knowledge of Front End development -- perhaps even no knowledge at all.
+Even though the `pages` router has its flaws, it showed us that it's possible to get something out the door very quickly with little prior knowledge of Front End development.
 This is no small thing.
 Next 13's fatal error is that its destiny, being coupled to RSC, now requires experts.
 And by 'expert' I mean: those with many years of experience dealing with JavaScript's whims, its complex eco-system, its changeover, as well as its problems.
 In short, folks who have become numb to it all.
 This is no way to work.
 [Thankfully the community is finally responding](https://www.reddit.com/r/nextjs/comments/1abd6wm/hitler_tried_rsc_and_next_14/).

 ### A Quick Note on Performance